apolisskaya/apolisskaya/README.md

 ---

-✨ Currently a Senior Software Engineer, Technical Lead at Octave ✨
+✨ Currently an Engineering Manager, previously a Senior Software Engineer at Octave ✨

 Previously a Software Engineer at Niche, Grove Collaborative and Cisco